cserl-iitb/bootcamp2022/application_software/week2/README.md

     I got your message
 ```

 Please understand these sample programs and all the socket-related system calls completely.
 Then, use this code as a template to write your own echo client and server in C or C++.
 Unlike this sample server, your server must echo back exactly the message received from the client.
-Also, it must repeatedly read data from the client and echo is back, and not just quit after one message exchange.
+Also, it must repeatedly read data from the client and echo it back, and not just quit after one message exchange.
 Complete writing this simple echo client and server, and test it thoroughly, before you proceed to the next exercise.

 **Other additional references to understand socket programming:**